- Apple Pay, Google Pay

 Can I still open a bank account if I have bad credit?
 Thousands of Australians with blemishes on their credit files are eager to know the answer to this question, and the good news is that a bad credit rating won’t necessarily stop you from opening a bank account.

-However, a poor credit history can have a big impact on your ability to access a wide range of financial products, so it’s important to take any steps possible to make sure your credit file is in the best possible shape.
+However, a poor credit history can have a big impact on your ability to access a wide range of financial products, so it’s important to take any steps possible to make sure your credit score is in the best possible shape.

 If you currently have bad credit, your bank account will probably be the most important tool in helping you repair it.